 10 Intestinal Parasite Symptoms

-- Grinding your teeth in your sleep, also known as bruxism, can be a problem as the intestinal parasite infection leads to anxiety and sleep disturbances.
+Grinding your teeth in your sleep, also known as bruxism, can be a problem as the intestinal parasite infection leads to anxiety and sleep disturbances.

-- Fatigue, exhaustion, depression, or frequent feeling of apathy are not only caused by toxins from the parasite, but also by possible malnutrition and anemia.
+Fatigue, exhaustion, depression, or frequent feeling of apathy are not only caused by toxins from the parasite, they may also be caused by possible malnutrition and anemia.

-- Traveling internationally and getting traveler’s diarrhea while abroad may indicate intestinal worms or a worm infection.
+Traveling internationally and getting traveler’s diarrhea while abroad may indicate intestinal worms.

-Additionally, toxins that intestinal parasites release into the bloodstream can also lead to anxiety, which manifests itself in different ways, and interact with your neurotransmitters or blood cells, leading to mood swings.
+Additionally, toxins that intestinal parasites release into the bloodstream can also lead to anxiety because they can interact with your neurotransmitters or blood cells, leading to mood swings.
 Other symptoms of the toxins that parasites release include trouble sleeping, skin irritations, and muscle pain.

 Intestinal Parasites as a Root Cause for Hashimoto’s and Graves’